 We also need the freedom to stimulate our senses and exercise our muscles.
 In addition, we instinctively seek sufficient and secure shelter where we can grow and reproduce ourselves and bring up our young.
 These physical needs are intimately bound up with our emotional needs — the main focus of human givens psychology.

-Our fundamental emotional needs are:
+Our 9 essential emotional needs are:

 - Security — safe territory and an environment which allows us to develop fully

 - Attention (to give and receive it) — a form of nutrition

 - Sense of autonomy and control — having volition to make responsible choices

 - Emotional intimacy — to know that at least one other person accepts us totally for who we are, “warts ‘n’ all”